The Betsy's 11th Annual Overture To Overtown Jazz Festival

 THANK YOU TO OUR SPONSORS

-The Betsy’s 11th Annual Overture to Overtown Jazz Festival is co-produced by Carole Ann Taylor, jazz singer & business leader and Deborah Plutzik Briggs, VP Arts and Community Engagement @ The Betsy Hotel, with support from the Ocean Drive Association, City of Miami Beach, Greater Miami and Miami Beach Convention and Visitors Bureau, The Betsy Community Fund @ the Miami Foundation, PG Family Foundation, Hampton Art Lovers at Ward’s Rooming House, Florida International University Miami Beach Urban Studios, Barry University Center for Immigration Studies, and Miami To Go.
+The Betsy’s 11th Annual Overture to Overtown Jazz Festival is co-produced by Carole Ann Taylor, jazz singer & business leader and Deborah Plutzik Briggs, VP Arts and Community Engagement @ The Betsy Hotel, with support from the Ocean Drive Association, City of Miami Beach, Greater Miami and Miami Beach Convention and Visitors Bureau, The Betsy Community Fund @ the Miami Foundation, PG Family Foundation, Hampton Art Lovers, Florida International University Miami Beach Urban Studios, Barry University Center for Immigration Studies, SEOPW Community Redevelopment Agency, and Miami To Go.